 The rumor that Stephen Boyd's double was killed during the chariot race is false.
 According to second-unit director Yakima Canutt, the "Messala" that was run over, a Roman soldier standing on the center island who was hit by a chariot and the driver of a spilled rig who jumped out of the way of one chariot but was immediately run over by another one were all articulated and weighted dummies (made with movable arm and leg joints), so when they were hit they "reacted" the way a normal human body would in that situation.
 A combination of adroit placement and expert editing made the dummies look like real people being run over.

-In the scene where Ben-Hur confronts a dying Messala after the chariot race, William Wyler insisted on multiple takes.
+When Ben-Hur confronts a dying Messala after the chariot race, William Wyler insisted on multiple takes.
 He wanted Ben-Hur to show complete indifference to his dying former friend, something that Charlton Heston found hard to deliver.